farihahoque/portfolio/README.md

 **Mobile Automation Testing**
 •	Mobile Automation Testing using Appium                                  [Project Link](https://github.com/farihahoque/Mobile_Automation_Project.git)
-- This project describes a mobile automation project using Appium to automate the testing of “GeneralStore.apk”.
-The emulator is made using “Android Studio” software for testing.
+- This project describes a mobile automation project using Appium to automate the testing of “GeneralStore.apk”, demonstrating end-to-end testing by automating key user journeys and ensuring application stability.The emulator is made using the “Android Studio” software for testing.

 **Cucumber Framework**
-•	Web Automation Testing using Cucumber Framewor                           [Project Link](https://github.com/farihahoque/CucumberProject.git)
+•	Web Automation Testing using Cucumber Framework                           [Project Link](https://github.com/farihahoque/CucumberProject.git)
-- The project presents source code and documentation for an automation testing project of “wafilife.com” that uses Selenium, Java, TestNG, and the Cucumber Framework.
+- Presents source code and documentation for an automation testing project of “wafilife.com” that uses Selenium, Java, TestNG, and the Cucumber Framework, demonstrating proficiency in Behavior-Driven Development (BDD) and creating readable, maintainable test suites.

 ## Training
 SQA and Cyber Security (_Started from March 2024 to October 2024_)